Careers

 • Develop summer camp programming through the creation of educational art lessons and activities.

-• Deliver 6 weeks of summer art camps to small groups of children (ages 6-10) and youth (ages 11-13).
+• Deliver 6 weeks of full day summer art camps to groups of children (ages 6-10) and youth (ages 11-13).

 • Facilitate hands-on activities at select community outreach activities at local festivals and public workshops